marvinkreis/rofi-file-browser-extended/README.md

 Quotes inside string arguments must not be escaped.
 Escape sequences are currently not supported.

-Command line options will override the config file (or add to config-file options if the option can be specified multiple times).
+Command line options will override the config file (or add to the config file arguments if the option can be specified multiple times).
-Another config file can be specified with `-file-browser-config` (multiple by passing the option multiple times).
+A different config file can be specified with `-file-browser-config` (multiple by passing the option multiple times).
 All command line options but `-file-browser-config` itself can be used in the config file.

 # Key bindings